Dry-ice blasting: Food processing industry

 Dry-ice blasting can be used to clean food processing equipment.
 As early as 2004, the UK Food Standards Agency documented the process to effectively decontaminate surfaces of Salmonella enteritidis, E. coli, and Listeria monocytogenes such that these microorganisms are not detectable using conventional microbiological methods.
-"As a result of two outbreaks salmonellosis associated with the consumption of peanut butter and baby food in 2006-2007, an effort was taken" by GMA members such as Cargill "to reassess industry practices for eliminating salmonella in low-moisture products" because "Salmonella outbreaks from low-moisture products are relatively rare but often impact large numbers of people."
-A document resulted from this effort entitled "CONTROL OF SALMONELLA IN LOW-MOISTURE FOODS".
+"As a result of two outbreaks salmonellosis associated with the consumption of peanut butter and baby food in 2006–2007, an effort was taken" by GMA members such as Cargill "to reassess industry practices for eliminating salmonella in low-moisture products" because "Salmonella outbreaks from low-moisture products are relatively rare but often impact large numbers of people."
+A document resulted from this effort describing a variety of waterless cleaning methods, including dry-ice blasting.

 It may also be used to clean some equipment without disassembly and without producing fire or electrical hazards.
 The EPA recommends dry-ice blasting as an alternative to many types of solvent-based cleaning.